Temples of The Church of Jesus Christ of Latter-day Saints

 Temple Facts

-The Feather River California Temple will be the eighth temple built in California.
+The Feather River California Temple was the eighth temple built in California.

 The Feather River California Temple was originally announced as a temple planned for Yuba City, California.